normanyahq/normanyahq.github.io/12306Description/description.md

 Problem
 --------------

-The goal is to break the CAPTCHA by picking out the images of the target category.
+The goal is to use unsupervised methods to break the CAPTCHA by picking out the images of the target category.

 __Image Description__